-Term Definition personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
-Program Delegate A Manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program. remote area power supply An off-the-grid electricity system for locations that are not fitted with an electricity distribution system. value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+Term Definition in-kind contributions Non-monetary goods, services, labour or access to infrastructure and/or equipment that directly contributes to activity funded by the grant.
+Minister The Commonwealth Minister for Climate Change and Energy non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth). personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
+Program Delegate A Manager within the Business Grants Hub in DISR with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program. proven technology Technologies which have increased the capacity and functionality of existing grid infrastructure in real world settings.
+Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and state and territory business enterprises which undertake publicly funded research. selection criteria Comprises of eligibility criteria and assessment criteria.

+Term Definition value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
 When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.